openaire/guidelines-data-archives/docs/field_relatedidentifier.rst

 * relatedIdentifier_ is *mandatory when applicable* in OpenAIRE instead of *recommended* in DataCite.
 * relatedIdentifierType_ allows more types in OpenAIRE than in DataCite.
+* resourceTypeGeneral_ suggests other types in OpenAIRE than in DataCite.

 **OpenAIRE Data Guidelines v Differentiation**